reinhart1010/reinhart1010.github.io/_posts/2021/2021-06-11-im-polymorphic.md

 3. Draw <SYSTEM>Nate</SYSTEM>, <SYSTEM>Nix</SYSTEM>, <root>Mallory</root> and <root>Trudy</root> as real dinosaurs, or
 4. Put [Jenny Everywhere](https://en.wikipedia.org/wiki/Jenny_Everywhere) into your BOTS alternate universe, as long as you comply with their license.

 I also don't want to be misrepresented for doing things which are written by other people in their extended/altered version of the BOTS saga.
 Using <SYSTEM>Nate</SYSTEM> and example (2), he may exist in another alternate universe where he's become unfriendly and evil, despite that I'm not.
-I still **have** to protect my character(s) in an open universe such as BOTS, and that's why I created a closed-source BOTS ally named **The Polymorphs**.
+I still **have** to protect my character(s) in an open universe such as BOTS, and that's why I created a closed-source BOTS-compatible alliance named **The Polymorphics**.

-Okay, **polymorphs**!
+Okay, **Polymorphics**!
 Who's want to introduce first?

 ### <SYSTEM>⇧ Shiftine</SYSTEM>, aka. <SYSTEM>⇪ CAPSLOCK</SYSTEM>
 ![Shiftine](https://user-images.githubusercontent.com/17312341/121578614-10557900-ca55-11eb-8f76-2084ca936256.png)